-What is “Family Violence”?
+What Is “Family Violence”?

 Family Violence is defined in the Women’s Charter as one of the following acts: